 What is the best lot size for scalpers?

-Why are automated scalping systems preferable to manual scalping?
+Why are automated scalping optimization systems preferable to manual scalping?

-A human scalper must have some super human traits: he must have a savant-like knowledge of the market, lightning fast pattern recognition abilities and fast reflexes, an iron discipline and steely courage, and be immune to stress and sleep.
+A human scalper must have some super human traits: he must have a savant-like knowledge of the market, lightning fast pattern recognition abilities and fast reflexes, iron discipline and steely courage, and be immune to stress and sleep.
 Oh yeah, and be possessed of an abnormal level of excellent timing and luck.
-Perhaps I am exaggerating just a little, but there is some truth to the human requirements.
 Quite simply, scalping is very intense and only suitable for the most advanced level of trader.
 Scalping can be very draining and demand lots of screen time.
 Accurate timing is vital, and the physical and mental speeds of humans accurately deciphering the markets and entering/exiting trades in seconds can be too much.

 Consequently, when most people look at scalping, it is to develop, borrow or buy an automated scalping EA.
 A scalping EA would have none of the aforementioned disadvantages: it could read, decipher and react to the rapidly changing markets with a sophisticated arsenal of built-in strategies at lightning-fast speeds around the clock, 24/7.